My Sister is an alien is that rare thing – a children’s picture book that manages to be irresistibly sweet without being cloying.

 Buy the book

-My Sister is an Alien seems to be currently out of print, however you can still get copies from Amazon here.
+My Sister is an Alien is available from Amazon here.

 by Rachel Bright

 by Rachel Bright and Jim Field

 Picture Books with Diverse Characters